mvcisback/SSLVC/report/report.md

 tracked one person in a video frame, mapped his face location to HRTF angles and then reconstruct spatial audio using corresponding HRTF angles from the single channel audio input as was shown in figure 1.
-The resulting video is named as $gobble\_cs598$.mp4 which as can also be found in [6].
+The resulting video named *gobble\_cs598.mp4* can be found in [6].
 For the second video, we recorded two speakers speaking, a snapshot was provided earlier in figure 2.
 We trained both speakers’ facial and speech features beforehand as was discussed earlier in section III and IV and use that to find the face location.
 At every frame we detect and capture both speech and faces.
 Note that given our face model we already know where speakers are located at, so we simply classify each audio frame to one of three classes discussed in section IV.
 We can then create a spatial sound for the two users.

 In general we were able to recreate a sound that was guided by speaker’s faces.
 We also included some example video clips where a piece of music was guided by the users face.
 This technology can be specifically useful